GabrielOduori/automatic_server_configs/README.md

 ## 🔧 Features

 * Automated creation and hardening of a new Linux user
-* Installation and configuration of PostgreSQL (planned)
+* Installation and configuration of PostgreSQL
-* Setup of Gunicorn as the application server (planned)
+* Setup of Gunicorn as the application server
 * Configuration of Nginx as a reverse proxy
 * Free SSL certificate provisioning with Let's Encrypt (Certbot)
 * Modular shell scripts for reusability and maintainability
-* Single `.env` configuration for all parameters (planned)
+* Single `.env` configuration for all parameters
-* Idempotent and structured script execution

-## 📁 Description of Setup Scripts
+## Description of Setup Scripts

 ---

-## 📁 Description of Setup Scripts
+## Description of Setup Scripts

 The `set_up` directory contains a collection of shell scripts designed to automate the configuration of a server.
 Below is a brief description of each script: